-5.38 The proposed dwelling is a self-build home to be occupied by the Applicants.
-The Applicants intend to downsize from their existing, larger home (The Hermitage), thereby realising it for family use.
+5.38 The proposed dwellings are self-build homes.
 HDPF policy 16 requires development to provide for a mix of housing sizes, types and tenures to meet the needs of the District's communities.
 In addition to ensuring that the supply of a sufficient amount of new homes, the NPPF at paragraph 63 also requires the size, type and tenure of housing needed for different groups in the community to be assessed and reflected in planning policy.
 This includes 'people wishing to commission or build their own homes'.